knative/eventing/docs/spec/data-plane.md

 ### Error handling

-Some sources of events (such as Knative sources, brokers or channels) MAY support [dead letter sink or channel](../delivery/README.md) for events that can not be delivered.
+If Sink is not returning HTTP success header (200 or 202) then the event may be sent again.
+If the event can not be delivered then some sources of events (such as Knative sources, brokers or channels) MAY support [dead letter sink or channel](../delivery/README.md) for events that can not be delivered.

 ### Observability